Auto Maintenance – Georges Auto Hospital

 To avoid stripping the vehicle’s wax finish, use only automotive car wash products, not dish washing liquids.
 Polish at least twice a year to protect the finish.

 Replace bulb if one light is inoperative.
 Check fuses if multiple lights do not work.

 Inspect for leaks, damage and broken supports or hangers if there is an unusual noise.
 Exhaust leaks can allow carbon monoxide gas into the passenger compartment.

-George’s Auto Hospital got you covered for all your auto maintenance service need.
+George’s Auto Hospital has got you covered for all your auto maintenance service needs.